WebDevByDesign/positive-flow/README.md

 # positive-flow
-This is my portfolio page.
+This is my first portfolio page, which initially was a homework assignment from my Coding Bootcamp Course.

+Quotes:

+"It's never too late to be what you might have been."
+-George Elliott
+"Words lie.
+Actions can lie too.
+Consistency speaks the truth."
+-Trent Shelton